pokt-network/pocket-network-protocol/utility/README.md

 ### 3.6 Validator Protocol

-A `Validator` is a protocol actor whose responsibility is to securely validate and process transactions.
+A `Validator` is a protocol actor whose responsibility is to securely validate and process state transitions through transactions.
 It does so through Byzantine Fault Tolerant consensus.
 See the accompanying [Consensus Specification](../consensus/README.md) for full details on its internals.

+Though most of their functional behavior is described in the external [Consensus Specification](../consensus/README.md), a state specific Validator Protocol is needed to allow a dynamic Validator set and provide the necessary incentive layer for their operations.

 #### 3.6.1 Staking

 Validators registration is permissionless.
-In order to participate in the network as a Validator, the `ValidatorStakeMsg` must be se

-Validators are a category of actor whose responsibility is to securely process transactions and blocks using the Pocket Network 1.0 Consensus Protocol.
-Though most of their functional behavior is described in the external 1.0 Consensus Protocol specification and the Transaction Protocol section, a state specific Validator Protocol is needed to allow a dynamic Validator set and provide the necessary incentive layer for their operations.
-In order to participate in the network as a Validator, each actor is required to bond a certain amount of tokens in escrow while they are providing the Validator services.
-These tokens are used as collateral to disincentivize byzantine behavior.
+In order to participate in the network as a Validator, each actor is required to bond a certain amount of tokens in escrow while they are validating state transitions.
+These tokens are used as collateral to disincentive byzantine behavior.

 Upon registration, a Validator must inform the network of how many tokens they are staking and the public endpoint where the Validator API is securely exposed.
 In addition to the required information, an optional OperatorPublicKey may be provided for non-custodial operation of the Validator.
-This registration message is formally known as the StakeMsg and is represented below in pseudocode:
+This registration message is formally known as the `ValidatorStakeMsg`:

 ```go
 type ValidatorStakeMsg interface {